FlashFire574/BTP/README.md

 # BTP
-Predicting response of beam systems subjected to random vibrations.
+Predicting response of beam systems subjected to random vibrations and developing vibration control algorithm.
 Simulation code and comparison with Ito-Taylor 1.5 numerical technique.

 1.Response of system.